Professor Judy de Haan

 In addition, a recent approach, together with the University of Swinburne, has been the development of an interdisciplinary molecular, cell biology and surface engineering strategy to limit regrowth and obstruction of heart vessels after stent surgery.

-Professor de Haan has more than 80 career publications with more than 3700 career citations, and an H-index of 37, many published in highly ranked scientific journals such as Circulation, Diabetes, Human Mol.
-Genet., ATVB, Kidney Int and JBC.
+Professor de Haan has more than 90 career publications with more than 5500 career citations, and an H-index of 43, many published in highly ranked scientific journals such as Circulation, Diabetes, Human Mol Genet, ATVB, Kidney Int and JBC.

-Professor de Haan's work has been supported by grants from the NHMRC, National Heart Foundation, Diabetes Australia Research Program, as well as numerous industry awards.
+Professor de Haan's work has been supported by grants from the NHMRC, National Heart Foundation, Diabetes Australia Research Program, the Victorian Government, as well as numerous industry awards.